gotta-do/GottaDo/README.md

 ## Further development

+1. THIS PROJECT IS A WORK IN PROGRESS
-1. I would like to do more to the UI to make it look more interesting
+2. I would like to do more to the UI to make it look more interesting
-2. I think that if I could make it drag-n-drop'able from short-term to long-term and visa versa, that would be useful
+3. I think that if I could make it drag-n-drop'able from short-term to long-term and visa versa, that would be useful
-3. A date-picker on the long-term tasks is also something I'm considering, though I haven't decided if that would be necessary or not
+4. A date-picker on the long-term tasks is also something I'm considering, though I haven't decided if that would be necessary or not
-4. User authentication and storage of user tasks/notes is something I'm currently working on
+5. User authentication and storage of user tasks/notes is something I'm currently working on

 ## Technologies